-In a shallow mountain bowl over 2400m above sea level, and crammed with over twenty million people, Mexico City is one of the world’s most densely populated urban areas.
-It’s also one of the most vibrant and colourful.
-Spreading out beyond the federal district (Distrito Federal) which is supposed to contain it, the city has a vibe which is at once both edgy and yet laidback at the same time.
-Despite its high crime rate and terrible pollution, the capital is a fun place to be, and nowhere near as intimidating as you might expect.
-It’s also very easy to find your way round, with an efficient metro system, and generally easy-to-navigate grid of streets.
+One of the world’s mega-cities, with over 25 million people occupying a shallow mountain bowl at over 2400m above sea level, Mexico City has to be seen to be believed.
+Spreading out beyond the federal district (Distrito Federal) which is supposed to contain it, the city has a vibe which is at once both edgy and yet laidback and cosmopolitan at the same time.
+Despite its terrible pollution, the capital is a fun place to be, and nowhere near as intimidating as you might expect.
+It’s also very easy to find your way around, with an efficient metro system, and generally easy-to-navigate grid of streets.

-The Aztecs (or, to use their own name, the Mexica) founded their capital of Tenochtitlán in 1325 on an island in the middle of a lake, at a spot foretold by their god Huitzilopochtli, and it was from here that their empire grew to cover the whole of central Mexico.
+The Aztecs (or, to use their own name, the Mexica), an ambitious and flourishing culture, founded their capital of Tenochtitlán in 1325 on an island in the middle of a lake, at a spot where their god Huitzilopochtli told them they would find an eagle devouring a snake atop a nopal cactus.
+It was from here that their empire grew to cover the whole of central Mexico.
 This empire was already firmly established when Hernán Cortés and his troops arrived in November 1519.
 The Aztec emperor, Moctezuma II (Montezuma), a broodingly religious man, apparently believed Cortés to be a reincarnation of the pale-skinned, bearded god Quetzalcoatl.
 Accordingly he admitted him to the city – fearfully, but with a show of ceremonious welcome.
 The Spanish repaid this hospitality by taking Moctezuma prisoner.
 They then attacked the great Aztec temples, killing priests and placing Christian chapels alongside their altars.

 Growing unrest in the city at the emperor’s passivity, and at the rapacious behaviour of his guests, led to rebellion.
 In June 1520, Moctezuma was killed – according to the Spanish, stoned to death by his own people while trying to quell a riot – and the Spaniards fled the city with heavy losses on what they called Noche Triste (Sad Night).
 Cortés and his surviving followers escaped to Tlaxcala to regroup.
 In May 1521, with numbers swelled by indigenous allies, and ships built in secret to attack by water, the Spaniards laid siege to Tenochtitlán, landing on the south of the island and fighting their way north through the city, street by bloody street.
 The Aztec emperor Cuauhtémoc was finally captured on 13 August 1521 and subsequently tortured to try to find out where his supposed treasure was hidden.
 He was finally executed four years later in Honduras.